Lwhieldon/OnlineRetailCustomerSegmentation/README.md

 <b>DBScan</b> is recommended for further analysis; I would like to compare DBScan to other clustering algorithms that can detect clusters that are perpendicular to one another on a 2D plane.

-<b>So what's next?</b> While we explored KMeans, I suggest that the marketing team conduct a campaign to draw more attention to the online retail site in general so that they can continue to attract new customers.
+<b>So what's next?</b> While we explored KMeans, I suggest that the marketing team conduct a campaign to draw more attention to the online retail site in general so that they can continue to attract new customers and additional revenue streams.
 However, the clusters indicate that retention could be improved so I recommend an additional campaign that markets to their long term wholesale customers.
 Perhaps provide discounts for these continued customers so that they come back to purchase again?

 The marketing team is now equipped with information to help drive new campaigns that will hopefully meet their primary customer targets!
 This way, Giftstore Shop can continue to find new customers while also focusing on current customer retention (since these folks spend a ton!)